 Here is how the neckline looked on me:

 I wanted a more scooped neckline and also a wider neckline.
-I marked the shirt with pins where I wanted the shirt to be joined with the neckband.
+I marked the shirt with pins where I wanted the neckline to join with the neckband.

 Here is what it looks like after cutting.
 Much better :-)

 Then I added the neckband.
 Rule of thumb is that the band should be from 10-15% shorter than the neckline.
 The neckline measured 30" / 75 cm and so I cut the neckband 26" / 65 cm long.
 As the Rebel Raglan is a men's pattern, the neckband width is 1.25" / 3 cm.
 As I wanted a more feminine look, I decided to reduce the width to 0.75" / 2cm.
 The neckband dimensions including seam allowance came to 26" x 2.2" / 65 cm x 5.5 cm.

 When attaching the neckband, I always make sure to distribute the difference along the neckline with pins, before sewing it.